 REMM No. REMM Requirement Timing Document Reference reasonable.
-This may include the following example mitigation measures alone or in combination, where feasible and reasonable: The provision of noise barriers around each construction site.
-The coincidence of noisy plant working simultaneously close together would be avoided.
-Residential grade mufflers would be fitted to all mobile plant.
-Non-tonal reversing alarms would be fitted to all permanent mobile plant.
-High noise generating activities would be scheduled for less sensitive periods considering the nearby receivers, where reasonable and feasible.
-The layout of construction sites would be enclosed or shielded whilst ensuring that the occupational health and safety of workers is maintained.
-Stationary noise sources would be enclosed or shielded whilst ensuring that the occupational health and safety of workers is maintained.
-Loading and unloading of materials/deliveries is to occur as far as possible from noise sensitive receivers.
-Select site access points and roads as far as possible away from noise sensitive receivers.
-Use quieter and less vibration emitting construction methods where feasible and reasonable.
-The noise levels of plant and equipment must have operating Sound Power Levels compliant with the criteria in the Construction Noise and Vibration Strategy.
-Niii.
-Plan traffic flow, parking and loading/unloading areas to minimise reversing movements within the site.
-Xiv.
-Where feasible and reasonable, the offset distance between noisy plant items and nearby noise sensitive receivers would be as great as possible.
-Xiv.
-Where reasonable and feasible heavy vehicle movements avoided where possible.
-Xiv.
-Where reasonable and feasible heavy vehicle movements avoided where possible.
-Xiv.
-Where reasonable and feasible heavy vehicle movements avoided where possible.
-Section 7.5 Section 7.13 All example NVC5 mitigation measures will be considered in the development of CNVIS assessments associated with this NVMP.
+This may include the following example mitigation measures alone or in combination, where feasible and reasonable: i.
+The provision of noise barriers around each construction site. ii.
+The coincidence of noisy plant working simultaneously close together would be avoided. iii.
+Residential grade mufflers would be fitted to all mobile plant. iv.
+Non-tonal reversing alarms would be fitted to all permanent mobile plant. v.
+High noise generating activities would be scheduled for less sensitive periods considering the nearby receivers, where reasonable and feasible. vi.
+The layout of construction sites would consider opportunities to shield receivers from noise. vii.
+Stationary noise sources would be enclosed or shielded whilst ensuring that the occupational health and safety of workers is maintained. viii.
+Loading and unloading of materials/deliveries is to occur as far as possible from noise sensitive receivers. ix.
+Select site access points and roads as far as possible away from noise sensitive receivers. x.
+Dedicated loading/unloading areas to be shielded if close to noise sensitive receivers wherever feasible and reasonable. xi.
+Use quieter and less vibration emitting construction methods where feasible and reasonable. xii.
+The noise levels of plant and equipment must have operating Sound Power Levels compliant with the criteria in the Construction Noise and Vibration Strategy. xiii.
+Plan traffic flow, parking and loading/unloading areas to minimise reversing movements within the site. xiv.
+Where feasible and reasonable, the offset distance between noisy plant items and nearby noise sensitive receivers would be as great as possible. xv.
+Where reasonable and feasible heavy vehicle movements would be limited to daytime and evening hours, with night-time movements avoided where possible. xvi.
+Active community consultation and the maintenance of positive, cooperative relationships with schools, local residents and building Section 7.5 Section 7.13 All example NVC5 mitigation measures will be considered in the development of CNVIS assessments associated with this NVMP.